 '''

 docker pull dpage/pgadmin4

 docker run --name "pgadmin4" \

 -e "PGADMIN_DEFAULT_EMAIL=user@domain.com" \

 -e "PGADMIN_DEFAULT_PASSWORD=SuperSecret" \

 -e "SCRIPT_NAME=/pgadmin4" \

 -1 "traefik.frontend.pgadmin4.rule=Host('host.example.com') && PathPrefix('/

--pgadmin4')" \
+→pgadmin4')" \

 -d dpage/pgadmin4

 '''

-1.2 Login Dialog
+1.2 Login Page

-Use the Login dialog to log in to pgAdmin:
+Use the Login page to log in to pgAdmin:

-Use the fields in the Login dialog to authenticate your connection.
+Use the fields in the Login page to authenticate your connection.
 There are two ways to authenticate your connection:

-• From pgAdmin version 4.21 onwards, support for LDAP authentication has been added.
-If LDAP authentication has been enabled for your pgAdmin application, you can use your LDAP credentials to log in to pgAdmin:
+- From pgAdmin version 4.21 onwards, support for LDAP authentication has been added.
+If LDAP authentication has been enabled for your pgAdmin application, you can use your LDAP credentials to log in to pgAdmin: - Provide the LDAP username in the Email Address/Username field. - Provide your LDAP password in the Password field. - Alternatively, you can use the following information to log in to pgAdmin:

 1.2.
-Login Dialog 39
+Login Page 39

-- Provide the LDAP username in the Email Address/Username field. - Provide your LDAP password in the Password field. - Alternatively, you can use the following information to log in to pgAdmin: - Provide the email address associated with your account in the Email Address/Username field. - Provide your password in the Password field.
+- Provide the email address associated with your account in the Email Address/Username field. - Provide your password in the Password field.